May 2019 - Blog updated for Track-It! 2018/2019 versions.

 I receive this question from users periodically and I hate to start off by saying "It depends", but it does.

-Normally, working with someone with IIS Admin experience and network security, Track-It!
-Web is installed on a separate IIS Web server placed in a DMZ.
+This process can be fairly involved depending on the configuration used.
+Generally, you would work with someone with IIS Admin experience and network security experience to install Track-It! on a separate IIS Web server placed in a DMZ.
 That server is given an external IP address so that users out on the internet can access it.
 It is best practice to also obtain an SSL cert and install it on the web server so that all connections to the Track-It!
 Web site are performed securely over HTTPS.
-If you want a nice domain name like mycompany.com/helpdesk then you would need to work with a website administrator to get that URL/Domain setup and pointed to the public IP address or to add a /helpdesk virtual directory entry that points to your Track-It!
-Web server.
-The Track-It!
-Web server also has to have access to the Track-It! server and to the Track-It!
-SQL server.
+If you want a nice domain name like mycompany.com/helpdesk then you would need to work with a website domain provider to get that URL/Domain setup and pointed to the public IP address or to add a /helpdesk virtual directory or DNS entry that points to your Track-It! server.
+The Track-It! server also has to have access to the internal network and the SQL server.
 This can be done by opening ports, using proxies and other methods that people much smarter than I have come up with and understand how to set up.
-However you do it, at the end of the day, the Track-It!
-Web server needs to have a public IP address, be segregated outside your internal network for security and still have access to the SQL and Track-It! servers.
+However you do it, at the end of the day, the Track-It! server needs to have a public IP address, be segregated outside your internal network for security and still have access to the SQL server inside the network.

 Once you have this set up, your users should be able to connect to the IP address or URL to get to Track-It! from outside your company network.
 I know this article has not explained specific setup steps in order to set up this type of configuration but that is on purpose.
 Something like this should not be set up by someone who does not fully understand network security, the structure of the network and the policies and regulations of your company and/or industry.
 In the end I hope this information has been helpful.